 - 3.2.
 Authors should be encouraged to avoid fragmentation of their work where practical, so that the submitted manuscript is as comprehensive and authoritative as possible.

 - 3.3.
 Authors should inform the Editor of related manuscripts under consideration elsewhere and provide copies if requested.

 - 3.4.
 Fabrication of data, results, selective reporting of data, theft of intellectual property of others, and plagiarism are unethical practices and unacceptable.

 - 3.5.
-Information obtained privately (e.g., in conversation, correspondence, or discussion with third parties) should not be used or reported in a manuscript without explicit permission from the party with whom the information originated.
+Information obtained privately (e.g., in conversation, correspondence, or discussion with third parties) should be avoided as it is not in the public domain and is thus unverifiable.
+If considered necessary, it should not be used or reported in a manuscript without explicit permission from the party with whom the information originated.
 Information obtained in the course of confidential services (e.g., refereeing manuscripts or grant applications) should be treated similarly.

 - 3.7.
 Data and/or samples (especially unusual or rare materials) upon which a publication is based should be made available to other scientists, except in special circumstances (patent protection, privacy, etc.), in the manuscript or through accessible data repositories, databases, museum collections, or other means when requested.

 - 3.8.
 Authorship